-With the exception of specially authorized CGI functions, no member-partner may consume, serve, or be under the influence of alcohol while on CGI property or while performing CGI business.
+With the exception of specially authorized CGI functions, no member may consume, serve, or be under the influence of alcohol while on CGI property or while performing CGI business.

 Alcohol may be served at CGI functions only with the prior approval of a Senior Vice President.
-In such circumstances, CGI strongly encourages member-partners to use discretion, act responsibly, and behave in a manner becoming to the Company.
-When working in parts of the world where alcohol use or possession is prohibited, CGI member-partners must comply with local laws.
+In such circumstances, CGI strongly encourages members to use discretion, act responsibly, and behave in a manner becoming to the Company.
+When working in parts of the world where alcohol use or possession is prohibited, CGI members must comply with local laws.